 - Remove from heat and set aside on a paper towel-lined plate.

 - Reduce the heat to low.
-Add the remaining 2 tbsp butter and sauté garlic for 30 seconds until fragrant.6 tbsp butter, 2 cloves garlic
+Add the remaining 2 tablespoons butter and sauté garlic for 30 seconds until fragrant.6 tablespoons butter, 2 cloves garlic

 - Remove from heat.
 Return chicken to the pan and serve from the skillet with generous portions of sauce.